 By Curwyn Mapaling

-Curwyn Mapaling is currently reading for a master’s degree in clinical psychology and community counselling at Stellenbosch University as a Mandela Rhodes Scholar.
-He is one of the founding members of SAScholar and is passionate about improving education and community mental health in South Africa as a servant leader.
+Curwyn Mapaling is currently Academic Advisor to the School of Engineering at Nelson Mandela University.
+He holds a Master’s Degree in Clinical Psychology and Community Counselling from Stellenbosch University.
+Curwyn, a Mandela Rhodes Scholar and a member of the Abe Bailey Fellowship, is passionate about improving education and community mental health in South Africa as a servant leader.